John McCrae: Legacy

 A bronze plaque memorial dedicated to Lt.
 Col. John McCrae was erected by the Guelph Collegiate Vocational Institute.

 McCrae House was converted into a museum.
 The current Canadian War Museum has a gallery for special exhibits, called The Lieutenant-Colonel John McCrae Gallery.

 In May 2015, a statue of McCrae by Ruth Abernathy was erected on Green Island (Rideau River) in Ottawa, Ontario.
 McCrae is dressed as an artillery officer and his medical bag nearby, as he writes.
 The statue shows the destruction of the battlefield and, at his feet, the poppies which are a symbol of Remembrance of World War I and all armed conflict since.
 A copy of that statue was erected at Guelph Civic Museum in Guelph in 2015.

 The street next to the cemetery where he is buried is named in his honour, although the street is called "Rue Mac Crae".

 Mount McCrae in British Columbia, is named for him.
+John McCrae Street in Richmond Hill, Ontario, is also named for him.